 - 1 tbsp brandy

-- 1 tsp vanilla extract
+- 1 tbsp vanilla extract

-- 1 cup slivered almonds, lightly roasted
+- 1 cup slivered almonds, lightly roasted and cooled

-- 5 cups flour
+- 4 3/4 cups all-purpose flour

 - 1 tsp baking powder

 - 2 lbs powdered sugar

 - Preheat oven to 350 degrees F. Line baking sheets with parchment paper

 - Add butter and 1 cup powdered sugar to bowl of electric mixer.
 Beat on medium speed with the paddle attachment until very light and fluffy (about 15-20 minutes).